 “CFR” means the Code of Federal Regulations, with standard references in this chapter by title and part, so that “40 CFR 51” or “40 CFR Part 51” means “Title 40 Code of Federal Regulations, Part 51.”

-“Clean coal technology” means any technology, including technologies applied at the precombustion, combustion, or postcombustion stage, at a new or existing facility which will achieve significant reductions in air emissions of sulfur dioxide or oxides of nitrogen associated with the utilization of coal in the generation of electricity, or process steam which was not in widespread use as of November 15, 1990.
+“Clean coal technology” means the definition of “clean coal technology” set forth in 40 CFR 52.21(b)(34) and is adopted by reference.

-“Clean coal technology demonstration project” meansa project using funds appropriated under the heading “Department of Energy—Clean Coal Technology,” up to a total amount of $2,500,000,000 for commercial demonstration of clean coal technology, or similar projects funded through appropriations for the Environmental Protection Agency.
-The federal contribution for a qualifying project shall be at least 20 percent of the total cost of the demonstration project.
+“Clean coal technology demonstration project” means the definition of “clean coal technology demonstration project” set forth in 40 CFR 52.21(b)(35) and is adopted by reference.

 “Commence,” as applied to construction of a major stationary source or major modification, means that the owner or operator has all necessary preconstruction approvals or permits and either has: